baltpeter/thesis-mobile-consent-dialogs/thesis/650_analysis-method.md

 :   It needs to be possible to use an app without consenting (potentially with a reduced feature set), so an app may not quit after the user has refused their consent (cf. [@sec:criteria-circum]).
 To detect violations, we first ensure that the app is still running and in the foreground, then click the "reject" button, wait for ten seconds and record a violation if the app is not running and in the foreground anymore afterwards.
 In the case of multiple "reject" buttons, we click the first one, preferring a "reject" button with clear label, if available.

 TODO: US transfers?

+## Analysis of IAB TCF data

+Even though only comparatively few apps implement the IAB TCF (cf. [@sec:cd-situation-mobile]), we nonetheless analyse the TCF data for those apps that do use it in addition to the approach described above to leverage the more detailed data.

 ## Tracking Content Extraction